First-Year Applicants

 1. The Application Form, submitted online through LSAC.

-3. Standardized Test Score: A valid score from either the Law School Admission Test (LSAT) or the Graduate Record Exam (GRE).
-Test scores are valid for five years only.
+3. A valid score from either the Law School Admission Test (LSAT), the Graduate Record Exam (GRE), or the JD-Next exam.
+Test scores are valid for five years only and must be valid through October of the applicant's entering year.
+Applicants planning on submitting JD-Next or GRE scores must email the admissions office at admissions@law.umaryland.edu.
 The ETS GRE school code for Maryland Carey Law is 5765.
+If taking JD-Next, please contact jd.next@aspenpublishing.com to arrange sending your score report.
+For more information about the JD-Next program, please visit their website.

-4. All official undergraduate and graduate transcripts.
-Applicants must request official undergraduate and graduate transcripts and have them submitted directly to LSAC.
+4. All official undergraduate and graduate transcripts: Applicants must request official undergraduate and graduate transcripts and have them submitted directly to LSAC.

 6. Credential Assembly Service.
 All applicants are required to register and submit the appropriate materials through LSAC's Credential Assembly Service (CAS), including their LSAT score(s) (if applicable), all official transcripts, letters of recommendation, and all other required components of the application.
 (LSAC will compile these documents and will deliver them in the form of a Credential Assembly Service (CAS) report to the law school).